 In the pre-2015 Cub Scout program, the Webelos Craftsman activity badge was my favorite of all the activity badges.
-The boys had opportunities to make very fun projects, and they learned valuable new skills in the process.
+The Scouts had opportunities to make very fun projects, and they learned valuable new skills in the process.

 So, I was a little bummed when I realized that the Boy Scouts of America didn't have an equivalent adventure in the new Cub Scout program.
-As I read through the requirements, I discovered that there are several Webelos/AoL elective adventures that have the boys building or creating something.
+As I read through the requirements, I discovered that there are several Webelos/AoL elective adventures that have the Scouts building or creating something.

 Yes, a craft stick picture frame is much easier to make than a cool Pinewood Derby car display, but which one will the kids still have 6 months from now?
 Which one will help them learn skills they don't already have?